-In April 2016, the United States Department of Labor issued a final rule (the "DOL Rule") and related exemptions, which broaden the circumstances under which we may be considered a "fiduciary" with respect to certain accounts that are subject to the ERISA, and the prohibited transaction rules under section 4975 of the Internal Revenue Code, including many employer-sponsored retirement plans and individual retirement accounts ("IRAs").
+In April 2016, the United States Department of Labor issued a final rule (the "DOL Rule") and related exemptions that, broaden the circumstances under which we may be considered a "fiduciary" with respect to certain accounts that are subject to the ERISA, and the prohibited transaction rules under section 4975 of the Internal Revenue Code.
+These types of accounts include many employer-sponsored retirement plans and individual retirement accounts ("IRAs").
 The DOL also finalized certain prohibited transaction exemptions that allow investment advisors to receive compensation for providing investment advice under arrangements that would otherwise be prohibited due to conflicts of interest.
-The DOL Rule became applicable on June 9, 2017 and the full implementation date for conditions under related exemptions currently is January 1, 2018.
+The DOL Rule became applicable on June 9, 2017 and the full implementation date for conditions under related exemptions currently is January 1, 2018; however, a delay in the full implementation date has been proposed.
 We are continuing to analyze and evaluate the impact of the DOL Rule and related amendments to exemptions on our clients, potential clients, and our business, as the DOL Rule and exemption requirements become applicable.
 Because ERISA plans and IRAs comprise a significant portion of our business, we continue to expect that compliance with the DOL Rule and reliance on new and amended prohibited transaction exemptions will require increased legal, compliance, information technology, and other costs and could lead to a greater risk of class action lawsuits and other litigation.
 Please consult the Retirement Plan Services Regulation section within Part I, "Item 1.
 Business" within our 2016 Annual Report on Form 10-K as filed with the SEC for more information about the risks associated with the DOL Rule and related exemptions and their potential impact on our operations.